 Automation of recurring tasks is a key feature that can increase your productivity by saving you time.

 Instant messaging and file sharing help you stay on the same page as your team members, even when working remotely — so you never have to worry about missing anything.

-Of course, monday.com offers all of the above plus a bunch of other useful features… and an extra-special feature designed to help you achieve that ever-elusive work-life balance.
+Of course, monday.com offers all of the above plus a bunch of other useful features as well as a feature designed to help you achieve that a better work-life balance.

-Enter My Focus — the personal digital planner that helps you manage your calendar and daily tasks and set goals all in one place.
+Enter My Focus — the personal digital planner that helps you manage your calendar, daily tasks, and set goals all in one place.